Showtime (TV network): International

-Outside of the United States, several pay television networks have utilized the Showtime name and former logo through licensing agreements with Showtime Networks for some period of time, such as Showtime Australia, Showtime Arabia, Showtime Scandinavia and Spain's Showtime Extreme.
+Outside of the United States, several pay television networks have used the Showtime name and former logo through licensing agreements with Showtime Networks for a while such as Showtime Australia, Showtime Arabia, Showtime Scandinavia and Spain's Showtime Extreme (now XTRM).
 Showtime launched a South African version as part of the new TopTV satellite provider's package on May 1, 2010.

 In January 2015, CBS announced an exclusive Canadian brand and content licensing agreement with domestic broadcaster Bell Media, under which Showtime programming would air exclusively on Bell's services including The Movie Network and CraveTV (later consolidated under the Crave name); prior to this, The Movie Network and now-defunct counterpart Movie Central had been licensing Canadian rights to current Showtime programming.
 Later that year, Chinese streamer PPTV agreed to a multiyear license to stream CBS and Showtime series in the country, giving 400 million users access to select Showtime series from CBS.

-Showtime programming is also distributed in selected countries/territories through localized versions of Paramount+, including Australia, Latin America, the United Kingdom and Ireland.
+Showtime programming is also distributed in selected countries/territories through localized versions of Paramount+, including Australia, Latin America, the United Kingdom, and Ireland.

 SkyShowtime

-SkyShowtime is a joint-venture between Paramount Global's Showtime and Comcast's Sky Group that combines programming from the corporations' Paramount+ and Peacock services.
-SkyShowtime launched in European markets where Sky does not operate their satellite and cable services, with viewers in countries like the United Kingdom and Ireland getting access to both Paramount+ and Peacock on their Sky Q and NOW boxes along with Sky Glass television sets instead.
+SkyShowtime is a joint-venture between Paramount Global's Showtime and Comcast's Sky which combines programming from the corporations' Paramount+ and Peacock services.
+SkyShowtime launched in European markets where Sky does not operate their satellite and cable services.

-The streaming platform was launched in the Nordic countries on September 20, 2022, where it replaced the previously operated Paramount+.
-It later arrived in the Netherlands and Portugal on October 25, 2022.
-On December 14, 2022, SkyShowtime launched in Bosnia and Herzegovina, Bulgaria, Slovenia, Serbia, Croatia, Montenegro and Kosovo.
-SkyShowtime launched on February 14, 2023 in the rest of Central and Eastern Europe, and finished its expansion by releasing in Spain and Andorra on February 28, 2023.

-SkyShowtime unveiled on January 10, 2023 the acquisition of the streaming rights to various HBO Max originals produced in Europe for their streaming platform, including series that were originally intended to be released on HBO Max prior to the Warner Bros.
-Discovery merger.